What is Stored procedure ?

 How to fetch/retrieve the data from hieranchical database and put it into the relational database? for e.g I want to extract the data from IMS DB2 database which is a hierarchical db and load that data into the relational database which is a SQL server.Are there any tools available for directing extracting data from hierarchical db and loading into the relational database (SQL server)?

-What are different types of resources?
+What are different types of joins used in?